Senior Design Program

 - Knowledge that your company contributed to the education of future engineers and business leaders.

 During the two semesters of each Senior Design project, sponsors gain first-hand experience teaming up with potential future employees to help the project succeed.
 Our students learn how to work collaboratively in a real-world setting, while producing periodic reports on their ideas, strategy, techniques and progress.
 Each team of 3-5 seniors is mentored by Engineering and Business faculty in collaboration with the sponsor.
-MEM Students whose degree spans both Engineering and Business must also include business processes and analysis and make sure their designs accomplish not only the technical specifications, but also meet the business demands.
+MEM Seniors whose degree will be conferred by both the College of Engineering and the School of Business have skills that include business processes, analysis, and their designs encompass not only the technical specifications, but also meet the business demands.

 - Robotic Process Automation

 - Sustainable Sanitation Initiative for Workforce Efficiency

 - Improving Furnace Maintenance Procedures and Eliminating Risk of Fall-Related Injury

 - Cost Savings through Eco-Friendly Heat Transfer